purs3lab/3clsp/docs/usage/examples.md

 - Press `Ctrl+Shift+P`, this opens up the command palette.
 - `Run 3c on the project`

+> Take a look at the video below if you come across any problems.
 {% include youtube.html id='H2WfbnFl4cQ' %}

 ### [](#header-3) Second Simple Project

+This folder consists of two interrelated `C` files.

+- If you already cloned the repo mentioned above.
+- Navigate to `simple2` folder and repeat `bear make`.
+-

 ### [](#header-3) tiny-bignum-c Project